 If you get a stop sign or red light ticket in Virginia, you’ll likely be looking at having to pay a fine and demerit points being assessed to your driving record.
+(However, you may have other options for dealing with a ticket.)
 This article gives an overview of what the law prohibits and some of the consequences of a stop sign or red light violation.

 Motorists approaching a stop sign or a signal exhibiting a red light (solid or flashing) generally must come to a complete stop prior to the nearest of entering the crosswalk, reaching a clearly marked stop line, or entering the intersection itself.

 As long as there’s no sign specifically restricting it, Virginia law permits drivers to make a right turn after stopping at a red light.
 However, drivers need to use caution and follow the normal right-of-way rules when making the turn.

 Some states don’t allow left turns on red, regardless of the circumstances.
 However, in Virginia, drivers are permitted to turn left after stopping at a red light at the intersection of two one-way streets.
 In other words, a motorist can make a left on red from a one-way street onto another one-way street.

 In Virginia, an amber or yellow light indicates that a change is about to be made in the direction of the moving of traffic.
 When an amber light is shown, traffic that has not yet entered the intersection must stop if it's not reasonably safe to continue.
 Traffic that has already entered the intersection should continue to pass through.

 Some signals use sensors that detect when motorists are waiting at the light.
 These sensors trigger the signal to switch only if a vehicle is detected.
 However, because of their small size, motorbikes and bicycles often aren’t detected by the sensor.
 So, Virginia law permits persons using one of these modes of transportation to pass through a red light provided they: